 - How certain foods affect your mood or emotions.

-Becoming a “mindful eater” also allows you to pinpoint whether your hunger is being triggered by boredom, stress, or something else other than your body’s need for nourishment.
+Becoming a mindful eater also allows you to pinpoint whether your hunger is being triggered by boredom, stress, or something other than your body’s need for nourishment.

 You’ll easily be able to tell when you’re using food to meet other needs.
-Being able to identify your “hunger triggers” is a powerful way to consume fewer calories and better nutrition.
+Being able to identify your hunger cues is a powerful way to consume fewer calories and better nutrition.

-Ultimately, becoming a “mindful eater” allows you to re-establish a healthy and positive relationship with food/eating.
+Ultimately, becoming a mindful eater allows you to re-establish a healthy and positive relationship with food and eating.